pedromussi1/FingerCounter/README.md

   <kbd><img src="https://ai.google.dev/static/edge/mediapipe/images/solutions/hand-landmarks.png" alt="HandTracking"></kbd>
 </p>

 <p>The first step is to detect hands in the image and draw landmarks of that hands so that data can be compared and manipulated.
 This is possible with the help of a technology developed by Google called MediaPipe Hand Landmarker.
-Not only does this technology perfectly detects hands, it also adds unique points to each joint and enumerates them.  </p>
+Not only does this technology perfectly detect hands, it also adds unique points to each joint and enumerates them.  </p>

 <h3>Manipulating Landmarks</h3>